LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 }
 ```
 It is an immutable type with the same number of fields as columns in our DataTable and
-hhe fields match the table headers.
+the fields match the table headers.
 The fields and headers doesn't have to match.
 But as they describe the same thing
 it feels natural that they have the same name in this case.
-The next step is new for Cucumber 3 +.
-The type has to registered before it can be used in a data table:
+The next step is new for Cucumber version 3 and above.
+The type has to be registered before it can be used in a data table:
 ## Step 3: Register a newly created customer type so Cucumber can convert the data table to it
 1) Create a new class in src/test/java inside stepDefinitions package and name it 'Configurer'
 2) Place the following code inside it: